It's the Rush Limbaugh program, sizzling and cooking the fastest three hours in media here.

 We're going to put these earmarks at the end of the budget process.

-You do it and I'm going to make you pay for it.
+You do it, and I'm going to make you pay for it.

-The Republic says, Go ahead, you demonize us every day anyway.
+And the Republicans said, go ahead, you demonize us every day anyway.

 What's new about that?

-And they and they just they just stuck it to him.
+And they just stuck it to him.

 Pet projects, my shrinking rear end.

-Public anger over the surging number of pet projects called earmarks.
+Public anger over the surging number of pet projects called earmarks, derided as pork barrel spending.

-Derided as pork barrel spending.
+Derided is pork barrel spending.

 Nothing's ever what it is when the Democrats are doing it, is it?